swcarpentry/git-novice/episodes/14-supplemental-rstudio.md

 our computer, we choose the option "Existing Directory":

 ![](fig/RStudio_screenshot_existingdirectory.png){alt='RStudio screenshot showing New Project dialog window with "Create project from existing directory" selected'}

+For a new directory, [follow the steps in this section about "Versioning new work"](https://nceas.github.io/oss-lessons/version-control/4-getting-started-with-git-in-RStudio.html#versioning_new_work).

 :::::::::::::::::::::::::::::::::::::::::  callout